Annuities provide steady reliable income.

 However, when you begin to withdraw money from an annuity, you must then pay taxes on all or a part of your distribution.
 Any money that has not been previously taxed, including your initial investment, dividends and interest, will be taxed as ordinary income.
 Almost universally, that tax will be higher than the long-term capital gains tax.

-The IRS treats qualified and non-qualified annuities significantly different, and understanding the differences can help you plan for taxes, distributions, exchanges and rollovers.
+The IRS treats qualified and non-qualified annuities significantly different and understanding the differences can help you plan for taxes, distributions, exchanges and rollovers.

 Taxes on Qualified Annuities